 If you have experienced or witnessed hate crime or discrimination, you can report it at any time by calling the freephone number 0800 171 2272 or by emailing email@example.com

-You can contact Resolve West’s Hate Crime Case Worker, Kai, directly at email@example.com
+You can contact Resolve West’s Hate Crime Case Worker, Luke, directly at firstname.lastname@example.org

 If you are in danger call the police immediately on 999